UFC Fight Night: Ngannou vs. Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Lopez throws significantly more leather — a 3.4 sig. strike per minute gap.
 Bermudez is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Bermudez has tighter striking defense, making opponents miss more often.

 The Pick: Manny Bermudez over Benito Lopez.
-The model gives Bermudez a slight nod at 62% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Bermudez a slight nod at 56% — this could easily go either way.
+The market implies 64% for Bermudez, but our model sees only 56%.
+That 8-point gap favoring Lopez is worth watching.

 Andrea Lee vs Ashlee Evans-Smith